 Read time: 3 minutes

-But you should not overlook other expenses.
-The following are not included in the primary price for the on-premises versions of Microsoft applications:
+However, it’s essential not to disregard additional expenses.
+The following items are not encompassed within the initial cost of on-premises versions of Microsoft applications:

 These extra expenses may easily raise the price of hosting on-premises versions of Exchange.

 In compliance with safety regulations, numerous businesses find themselves unable to utilize online services for data storage.
 Transitioning from Exchange Server 2013 to Exchange 2019 stands as a significant advantage for such companies.
 Exchange 2019 presents an ideal solution for meeting these stringent data storage requirements by keeping all data securely on-premises.
 Microsoft facilitates a straightforward migration process to Exchange 2019, provided that you have already configured the necessary hardware and network prerequisites for your server.

 We are fortunate to have time on our side, as Exchange 2013 is still fully operational.
 This provides you with the opportunity to smoothly transition to either Exchange Online or Exchange 2019.
 Leveraging Kernel Migrator for Exchange, a reliable and professional exchange migration tool, you gain access to both destination platforms for your Exchange 2013 mailboxes.
 Our tool boasts a swift and precise approach, simplifying the migration process.
 Users can conveniently schedule migrations and apply a range of filters to ensure that only essential data is moved.